-International PEO: A Cost-Effective and Flexible Option
+Employer of Record: A Cost-Effective and Flexible Option

 Entity establishment is a traditional global expansion method, but it is not a realistic choice for many firms looking for a more flexible alternative.
 The good news is that entity setup is no longer the only compliant option.

-A few benefits of International PEO include:
+A few benefits of an Employer of Record include: